The URI Resource Library is a collection of downloadable materials and links to a variety of resources that support interfaith peacebuilding work.

 Appreciative Inquiry and URI

-Appreciative Inquiry is a philosophy for change that was created by Professor David Cooperrider and his associates at Case Western Reserve University.
-Here is a summary of Appreciative Inquiry, and how to use this powerful dialogue tool within the context of the URI community.
+Appreciative Inquiry is a philosophy for positive change that was developed by Professor David Cooperrider and associates at Case University in Cleveland, Ohio.
+This document provides a brief summary of the Appreciative Interview process.

 URI for Kids

 A beautifully designed curriculum for children (and learners of all ages) that introduces URI's Preamble, Purpose and Principles, and provides excellent information and activities about different world religions and spiritual traditions.

 The URI Interfaith Peacebuilding Guide is a resource for interfaith groups — those “everyday gandhis” who are making a difference one meeting at a time in their local communities.

 Patrice Brodeur and Eboo Patel, founder of Interfaith Youth Core, provides insight into the emerging interfaith youth movement through the perspectives from founding organizers and influential actors in the field.
 If you are interested in Interfaith work, specifically with youth, this is a must read!